 To add a further complication, most high-performing employees aren’t actively looking for a new role.

-That’s why it’s important you become an organisation top talent keeps their eye on, looking for an opportunity to be a part of your incredible company.
+That’s why it’s important you become an organization top talent keeps their eye on, looking for an opportunity to be a part of your incredible company.
 People teams achieve this by building and maintaining a stand-out reputation for the business through an Employer Value Proposition (EVP).

 Using your EVP to attract high-performing employees